 This idea overlaps with “virtue signalling”, but differs in that the brav, for the larger part, genuinely adopt an opinion for a spurious reason, while a virtue signaller strives to signal to others that a certain set of virtues (here, opinions) are held.
 However, virtue signalling can also be a strongly distorting factor through at least two mechanisms:

 Firstly, there is no guarantee that the virtue/opinion signalled is actually present or present to the degree pretended.
-(Just like a “conspicuous consumer” does not necessarily have the wealth or income matching a consumption patter—and while the genuinely wealthy are actually often inconspicuous.)
+(Just like a “conspicuous consumer” does not necessarily have the wealth or income matching a consumption pattern—and while the genuinely wealthy are actually often inconspicuous.)
 When fakers pretend, however, this shifts perceptions of how-many-hold-what-opinions in the wrong direction.

 Secondly, a virtue signaller is, by nature, conspicuous—signal too weakly and no-one will notice, which ruins the point of signalling.
 Others have less reason to be similarly conspicuous, implying that those with the opinions currently considered “orthodox” are more likely to be conspicuous and, again, shift perceptions in the wrong direction.